kenmoini/gitlab-workshop-deployer/README.md

 ## GitLab on Whatever with Terraform and Ansible

 This collection of content will utilize Terraform to provision the infrastructure needed to deploy a single GitLab Server for workshops.
-Currently it supports deploying to DigitalOcean, but other cloud providers are easy to adapt to by just creating a new set of Terraform files.
+Currently it supports deploying to AWS or DigitalOcean, but other cloud providers are easy to adapt to by just creating a new set of Terraform files.

-Tested on CentOS 8.2 with GitLab CE 13.4.4.
+Tested on CentOS/RHEL 8.3 with GitLab CE 13.11.3.

 ## Deploying